Maybe you want to replace your 9-5 with your blogging income.

-People read blogs to find a solution to their troubles.
-Or, to at least relate to others who have similar troubles as they do.
+People read blogs to find a solution to their troubles or get information they’re interested in.

-I suggest you set up your WordPress blog with SiteGround [affiliate] hosting company as they are, by far, the best hosting company in a budget AND recommended not only by yours truly, but also by WordPress.org itself!
+I suggest you set up your WordPress blog with SiteGround hosting company as they are, by far, one of the best hosting companies on a budget AND recommended not only by yours truly, but also by WordPress.org itself!